gschmutz/iot-vehicle-tracking-demo/README.md

 ## Demo 7 - Materialize Driver Information ("static information")

+In this part of the demo, we are integrating the `driver` information from the Dispatching system into a Kafka topic, so it is available for enrichments of data streams.

+, which we created and populated in the [Preparation](0-Preparation.md) section.

 ![Alt Image Text](./images/use-case-step-7.png "Demo 1 - KsqlDB")

-First let's register the Kafka topic `logisticsdb_driver`, which we created and populated in the [Preparation](0-Preparation.md) section.
+First let's register the Kafka topic `logisticsdb_driver`.

 ```bash
 docker exec -it kafka-1 kafka-topics --zookeeper zookeeper-1:2181 --create --topic logisticsdb_driver --partitions 8 --replication-factor 3 --config cleanup.policy=compact --config segment.ms=100 --config delete.retention.ms=100 --config min.cleanable.dirty.ratio=0.001